FMP

 What is Capital Expenditure (CapEx)?

-Capital expenditure (CapEx) refers to funds used by a company to acquire, upgrade, or maintain physical assets such as property, buildings, or equipment.
-CapEx is aimed at enhancing the long-term value and operational capacity of the company.
+Capital Expenditure (CapEx) refers to the funds a company uses to acquire, upgrade, or maintain physical assets such as property, buildings, technology, or equipment.
+These expenses are typically long-term investments that provide benefits over several years.

 What is Operating Expenditure (OpEx)?

-Operating expenditure (OpEx) refers to the expenses required for the day-to-day functioning of a business.
-These costs are necessary to maintain regular operations and generate revenue.
+Operating Expenditure (OpEx) refers to the costs required for the day-to-day functioning of a business.
+These expenses are short-term and are typically fully deducted in the year they are incurred.

 Key Differences Between CapEx and OpEx